ldallap/ldallap.github.io/_pages/about.md

 My research is aimed to unravel the brain's functional organization and elucidate the mechanisms governing cortical state transitions.
 To achieve this, I work mostly on computational simulations and developing methods for analyzing single-unit and multi-unit electrophysiological neural activity.

-If you’d like to get in touch, you can reach me at leonardodallaporta_at_gmail_dot_com
+If you’d like to get in touch, you can reach me at leonardodallaporta_at_gmail_dot_com.